 The carrying amount of trade and other receivables is reduced through the use of an allowance for expected credit losses and the amount of the loss is recognized in the statement of income within general and administrative expenses.
 When a receivable balance is considered uncollectible, it is written off against the allowance for expected credit losses.
 Subsequent recoveries of amounts previously written off are credited against general and administrative expenses in the statement of income.
-In its assessment of the allowance for expected credit losses as at March 28, 2021, the Company considered the economic impact of the COVID-19 pandemic on its assessment, including the risk of default of its customers given the economic downturn caused by this pandemic.
-During the first quarter of 2021, the Company recorded impairment losses on trade and other receivables of \$466 (2020 - \$176).
+In its assessment of the allowance for expected credit losses as at June 27, 2021, the Company considered the economic impact of the COVID-19 pandemic on its assessment, including the risk of default of its customers given the economic downturn caused by this pandemic.
+During the second quarter of 2021, the Company recorded impairment recoveries on trade and other receivables of \$171 (2020 - \$262 impairment losses).
+On a year-to-date basis, the Company recorded impairment losses on trade and other receivables of \$295 (2020 - \$438).